 Does my shed require a permit?

-A storage shed, workshop, custom carport, garage- no matter what you call it, it is an Accessory Unit as defined in §16-601 and it will require Zoning and Architectural Plan Review.
-Submit a LU Approval Application and site plan to email@example.com.
+A storage shed, workshop, custom carport, car shop - no matter what you call it, it is an Accessory Unit as defined in §16-601 and it will require Zoning and Architectural Plan Review.

 Where are my lot lines/property boundaries?

-GMF was incorporated in 1890, which means it has a long, interesting land use history.
+This quaint town has a long, interesting land use history.
 In some instances, property boundary lines may have migrated amicably between neighbors over the decades.
-In some cases, homes can be in the middle of the Town Right-of-Way.
+In some cases, homes are sited in the GMF Right-of-Way.

 What is my zoning designation?

-The 2019 Plan GMF Comprehensive Plan Official Town Zoning Map shows the Zoning Designation of every parcel.
+The 2007 Official Town Zoning Map shows the Zoning Designation of every parcel.
 Zoning designations are enumerated The Green Mountain Falls Zoning Ordinance §16-301.
-Zoning in R-1 is by lot size.

 What is my lot size?

 Your home may sit on a single platted lot or several lots combined.
-The most current information for your property is maintained by the County Assessor’s Office:
+The most current information** is maintained by the County Assessor’s Office:

 Step 2: Find your parcel through a physical address or name search